 Amortization of Intangibles.
 Amortization expense consists of the amortization of acquired intangible assets which are operating expenses and not considered costs of revenues.
 Amortization of intangible assets was \$5.7 million in the fiscal year ended January 31, 2007 and \$2.2 million in the fiscal year ended in January 31, 2006.
 The increase in amortization expense is attributable to the acquisitions of Liberate and ODG in the second and third quarters of fiscal 2006, respectively.
 The table below classifies the amortization expense by its source category, sales and marketing or general and administrative expense.

+For the For the

+year ended year ended

-(Amounts in thousands) year ended January 31, 2007 year ended January 31, 2006 Sales and marketing expense \$ 5,446 \$ 1,948 General and administrative expense 218 253 Amortization expense \$ 5,664 \$ 2,201
+(Amounts in thousands) January 31, 2007 January 31, 2006

+Sales and marketing expense \$ 5,446 \$ 1,948

+General and administrative expense 218 253

+Amortization expense \$ 5,664 \$ 2,201